Shop

 You can mulch lightly, the stem will pass through a mulch.
 Stake.

-After two weeks, a frail stem will emerge from the ground.
+After two weeks, a stem will emerge from the ground.
 It will roll up like a bean.

 Harvest in the fall.
 When the leaves are dry, dig up the tubers with a pitchfork.
 A single tuber will give two to three “chains”.